MicrosoftDocs/architecture-center/docs/best-practices/identity.md

 **Consider credential storage to be a liability, not an asset.** By using a managed identity provider, you outsource the problem of credential storage to experts who can invest the time and resources in securely managing credentials.

-## Build a reliable and performant identity system
+## Use a reliable and performant identity system

 Because identity systems are such a key part of modern cloud applications, they must be reliable.
 If your identity system is unavailable, the rest of your solution might well be impacted and either operate in a degraded fashion or fail to operate at all.
 By using a managed identity provider with a service level agreement, you can increase your confidence that your identity system will remain operational when you need it.
 For example, [Azure Active Directory offers a 99.99% uptime SLA for the Basic and Premium service tiers](https://azure.microsoft.com/support/legal/sla/active-directory/), which covers both the sign-in and token issuing processes.